rockstor/rockstor-doc/contribute.rst

 <https://github.com/rockstor/rockstor-core>`_.
 Begin by `forking it
 <https://github.com/rockstor/rockstor-core#fork-destination-box>`_.

-We use the wonderful tool `Git <http://git-scm.com/>`_ for source code management and `Rockstor on Github <https://github.com/rockstor>`_ for issue tracking.
-We'll assume you have basic proficiency with Git and are familiar with working with it from the text editor or IDE of your choice.
+We use the wonderful `Git <http://git-scm.com/>`_ for source code management and `Rockstor on Github <https://github.com/rockstor>`_ for issue tracking.
+We'll assume you have basic proficiency with Git and are familiar with it using a text editor or IDE of your choice.
 Emacs, Vim, Eclipse and PyCharm are some recommendations.
 We'll further assume that you have your laptop ready with git and an editor.